henricasanova/meteor_deploy_on_rhel6/README.md

 	node main.js
 ```

 You should see the Meteor app server running in the terminal.
 (You can connect to it on the default Meteor port if launching a web browser from the VM, or perhaps directly if you asked ITS to open that port, which as we'll see shortly is not required).

 Now, this is very bare-bone, and you want to set some useful environment variables before
-running the app:
+running the app.
+In fact, your app may fail for this reason.
+For instance, for DataBET, here are some of the useful variables:

 - PORT: This will be the port number the app is listening on
 - MONGO_URL: _mongodb://localhost:27017_
-- ROOT_URL: The curtom url of the app, e.g., _http://databet.ics.hawaii.edu/my_meteor_app_
+- ROOT_URL: The custom url of the app, e.g., _http://databet.ics.hawaii.edu/my_meteor_app_
 - METEOR_SETTINGS: Set this to *the content* of the JSON file you are passing to meteor using the --settings flag when running in development mode
 - UPLOAD_DIR: The path to the directory in which uploaded files will be stored

 Clearly, you want to write a script to do the above.
+And in fact, we'll see below that you'll put all that junk
+in pre-defined scripts so as to enable your app as an official service.

 ---